thomastomy5/Trading_RL/README.md

-reinforcement learning for stck trading using stable baselines3
+stock trading with reinforcement learning using stable baselines3